ryone9re/nextcloud-dev-docker/README.md

 ## How to use

-Put in your app to the `customapps` directory.
+Put in your app to the `nextcloud/apps/` directory.

 Then run it